-“Strive not to be a success, but rather to be of value”, he showed where his focus was.
+When Einstein said, “Strive not to be a success, but rather to be of value”, he showed where his focus was.
 Again, it was about the value.
 Einstein carried on working until his death, even though he could have quit decades earlier with his reputation set in history forever.

 To understand how the most successful and wealthy business owners achieved their success, we need to look at why most business owners struggle.

-It’s easy to spot someone who is in it just for the money
+In it just for the money

 Here are some examples we see all the time, which you will recognise instantly: